tzolov/mtcnn-java/README.md

 as GPU and BLAS CPU math features, off-heap data sharing, low latency they have one significant drawback.
 By default they will try to bundle all OS platforms (linux, android, windows, macos ..) than can add to up to 1G jar footprint!

 If you know what your target platform is going to be you can remedy this problem by setting the `-Djavacpp.platform=` property.
 For example `-Djavacpp.platform=macosx-x86_64` for MacOS target platform.

+Another long-term solution might be to replace all ND4J, DataVec and JavaCV logic using the newly released Tensorflow Java Ops API (ver.
+1.10+)